-Within the county in 2019, 27 percent of adults aged 20 and older self-report no active leisure time, based on the question: "During the past month, other than your regular job, did you participate in any physical activities or exercises such as running, calisthenics, golf, gardening, or walking for exercise?"
+Within the two counties in 2019, 20 percent of adults aged 20 and older self-report no active leisure time, based on the question: "During the past month, other than your regular job, did you participate in any physical activities or exercises such as running, calisthenics, golf, gardening, or walking for exercise?"

 One reason may be the lack of available public places for physical activity.
-For example, only 4 percent of county residents live within a half mile of a park, a figure much lower than state and national rates of 17.42 percent and 38.01 percent, respectively.
-Additionally, there were only ten recreation and fitness places within the county in 2019, resulting in a rate of 10 facilities per every 100,000 people, another number below state and national averages.
+For example, only a fifth of Pickens and Gilmer residents live within a half mile of a park.
+Additionally, there were only seven recreation and fitness places within the county in 2019, resulting in a rate of 12.13 facilities per every 100,000 people.